Nishkalkashyap/Quark-docs/docs/guide/intro.md

 What this means for you is that you can potentially have hundreds of sketches on your machine providing the functionality as that of full fledged electron apps, while consuming the resources equivalent to only one app!

 #### Web Technologies
-Sketches are built using web technologies like HTML, CSS and Javascript.
-If you can build a website, you already know how to build a sketch.
+Quark apps are built using web technologies like HTML, CSS and Javascript.
+If you can build a website, you already know how to build a Quark app.

+#### Cross Platform 🧬
+Another advantage of using web technologies is that your sketches are Compatible with Mac, Windows, and Linux and run on all three platforms. __Write once, run everywhere!__

 #### Power of Electron 💪
-Behind the scenes, we use [electron's renderer process](https://electronjs.org/docs/tutorial/application-architecture) as the runtime for your sketches.
-This means, that you have access to all of the Node.js and Electron's renderer process API's in your sketch.
+Behind the scenes, we use [electron's renderer process](https://electronjs.org/docs/tutorial/application-architecture) as the runtime for your Quark apps.
+This means, that you have access to all of the Node.js and Electron's renderer process API's in your app.

-#### Cross Platform
-Another advantage of using web technologies is that your sketches are Compatible with Mac, Windows, and Linux and run on all three platforms. __Write once, run everywhere!__

-#### Unopinionated
+#### Unopinionated 🏅
 Anything you like, any way you like, in any style.
 We have out-of-the-box support for modern JavaScript, React.js, Vue.js and Typescript.
 Take your pick!

 #### Powerful build system